 Barrier island stratigraphy, progradational/retrogradational compartments.
 Washover fans and storm-related deposition; depositional architecture and their role in the long-term evolution of barrier island systems.
 Marsh and back-barrier depositional environments.

-This field trip is scheduled for the first week of October.
+This field trip is scheduled for the third week of September.
 The airport for this field trip is in Charleston, South Carolina.

 The all inclusive cost is $6500/person and includes 3 nights hotel stay, all meals, snacks and drinks, field vehicles, boats, fuel, permits, guidebook, exercise materials, and tuition.